 4. Sewer Hose Support

 A sewer hose support helps to keep your RV’s sewer hose in place, making it easier to empty your RV holding tanks.
 It also prevents your sewer hose from getting kinked or twisted, which can lead to leaks.
-As a result, a sewer hose support is an essential item for any RV owner who wants to enjoy hassle-free RV road trips.
 We waited to buy one of these…learn from our mistake and don’t wait.
 We love this Camco.